 Can blow off in strong winds.
 Some users find the drawstrings and toggles to be somewhat flimsy.

 Constructed of 600D polyester fabric with water-resistant backing.
 Protects against sun, rain, snow, dirt, and debris.
 Features multiple locking systems, including adjustable buckles.
-Comes with a three-year warranty.

 May not last quite as long as advertised.
 Can come loose in the wind.